The Best Makeup Tips For Glasses Wearers

 Tap into your browline frame’s timeless sophistication with a look that’s equally as glamorous.
 Here, Gal Gadot wears hers with perfectly shaped brows, bronze eyes and skin, and a bold red lip.
 We think her makeup is perfect for date night, but also makes for a powerful office look.

-Channel your inner Wonder Woman:
+Channel your inner Wonder Woman with the chic black Victor frame:

 2. Cate Blanchett’s pink aviator look